 Maintenance of the Governance Framework

-The GOES Model Governance Framework will be exposed for routine comments and revisions at least annually.
+The GOES Model Governance Framework will be exposed for no fewer than 30 days for routine comments and revisions at least annually during the second quarter.
 The requirement for routine annual exposures does not preclude the ability to hold off-cycle exposures and revisions.
 Each new version of the GOES Model Governance Framework that is adopted will be labeled with a version number.
 Versions will be made available on the same website as scenarios.
+Changes to the GOES Model Governance Framework go into effect immediately once adopted by the Life Actuarial (A) Task Force and the Life RBC (E) Working Group.

 Documentation Requirements